ansible-middleware/crossdc-rhsso-workshop/README.md

 # Ansible-middleware workshop

-Learn how to deploy JBoss EAP, a PostgreSQL database and a load balancer using Ansible and the ansible-middleware library (maintained at https://ansible-middleware.github.io/).
+Learn how to deploy a highly available Red Hat Single Sign-On service using Ansible and the ansible-middleware execution environment (maintained at https://ansible-middleware.github.io/).

 This workshop will deploy the following components: